 2. Cut Through the Post

 The next issue I faced with my awkward corner cabinet was the post dividing the two cabinets.
-It simply hindered your movement and access to the cabinet no matter how you attempted to fold yourself up to fit between the doors to look in the cabinet.
+It simply hindered my movement and access to the cabinet no matter how I attempted to fold myself up to fit between the doors to look in the cabinet.

 Trust me; I’ve spent more hours on my kitchen floor folded up like a pretzel trying to get into this cabinet than I care to admit.